-1) Government inquiries can be expensive for a registrar or registy even if they do not lead to formal action.
-We suggest specifically that the procedures cited above for handling conflcts with privacy laws be reviewed to ensure that they can be invoked on the basis of documented and objectively well-founded concrete concerns about conflicts with local rules.
+1) Government inquiries can be expensive for a registrar or registry even if they do not lead to formal action.
+We suggest specifically that the procedures cited above for handling conflicts with privacy laws be reviewed to ensure that they can be invoked on the basis of documented and objectively well-founded concrete concerns about conflicts with local rules.
 Accommodations for conflicts between Whois requirements and data protection laws have been made without a requirement of law enforcement inquiry through RSEPs initiated by .cat and .tel;

-2) Reviews of the relevant questions already are occurring, for example in RAA negotiations, and (we believe) in the development of the registration data directory service model referenced above. [ It is the Work Group’s understanding that the rules governing registrars have been broadened in the final draft 2013 RAA, but we have not seen the specific language] [Presumably we will be seeing this language very soon.];
+2) Reviews of the relevant questions already are occurring, for example in RAA negotiations, and (we believe) in the development of the registration data directory service model referenced above. [ It is the Work Group’s understanding that the rules governing registrant data have been broadened in the final draft 2013 RAA, but we have not seen the specific language] [Presumably we will be seeing this language very soon.];

-3) Examinations must include both data disclosure and data retention laws, as well as data quality requirements under data protection principles.;
+3) Examinations must include both data disclosure and data retention laws, as well as data quality requirements under data protection principles;

-4) Given the dynamic nature of laws and questions concerning what controls discussions, the examinations be limited to provisions that have the force of law at any given time or authoritative statements from relevant governments about those provisions.
+4) Given the dynamic nature of laws and questions concerning what controls are in place, the examinations be limited to provisions that have the force of law at any given time or authoritative statements from relevant governments about those provisions.
 If a decision is made to examine broader frameworks, those analyses must focus on what exists, not changes that may happen.

 5) Some level of real world review of the efficacy of data protection provisions must occur as part of any reviews.
 As examples, a) what

-is the real effect of data retention provisions or b) do safe harbor laws really provide data protection assurances>
+is the real effect of data retention provisions or b) do safe harbor laws really provide data protection assurances

-As a final note, the WG has made every effort to examine thin vs thick registry models in a broad sense.
+As a final note, the WG has made every effort to examine thin vs. thick registry models in a broad sense.
 However, any requirement that all registries use the thick model will require that existing thin registries move to thick environments.
 This situation will raise concerns that, while limited in the long run, are significant given the numbers of domains and registrants involved.
 First, we expect that data transfers will be in volumes unprecedented in Whois operations.
 While the information does exist in many locations and data movement involving thin registry data occurs regularly, we urge that safeguards are put in place that are appropriate to handle the volumes.

 Second, some registrations may occur after consideration of local rules governing a registrar or registry.
 In that event, registrants’ data protection expectations will be affected when publication of Whois data moves to a registry that is in a different jurisdiction from the relevant registrar.
 Thorough examination must be given to the extent to which data protection guarantees governing a registrar can be binding on a registry.
 Any analyses also would be important for any cross-boundary registry-registrar relationship.

 Again, these questions must be explored in more depth by ICANN staff and the community.
-As an added benefit, analyses concerning change of applicable laws with respect to transition from a thin to a thick environment also may provide valuable in the event that a registry’s management changes, presumably an increasing likelihood given the volume of new gTLDs on the horizon.
+As an added benefit, analyses concerning change of applicable laws with respect to transition from a thin to a thick environment also may prove valuable in the event of changes in a registry’s management, presumably an increasing likelihood given the volume of new gTLDs on the horizon.